dribes2/Stochastic-Unit-Commitment-Problem-with-Quantum-Annealing/README.md

 # Recreating Results from "XXXXXXX"

 The Unit Commitment Problem (UCP) is a very common problem in the field of energy systems and modeling.
-It consists on minimizing (maximizing) the cost (profit) of scheduling power generators meeting constraints such as demand, capacity, ramping limits, logic etc. This problem is NP-hard and thus, very demanding and time consuming to be tackled with classical methods.
-Here we share the code developed to tackle this problem with an alternative approache, Quantum Annealing.
+It consists of minimizing (maximizing) the cost (profit) of scheduling power generators meeting constraints such as demand, capacity, ramping limits, logic etc. This problem is NP-hard and thus, very demanding and time consuming to be tackled with classical methods.
+Here we share the code developed to tackle this problem with an alternative approach, Quantum Annealing.

 This repository contains the data and code used to reproduce the results presented in the paper **"XXXXXXX"** by *David Ribes* and *Tatiana Grandon*.
 For further inquiries, feel free to contact: [david.r.marza@ntnu.no](mailto:david.r.marza@ntnu.no).